-As an expat trying to find your feet in Spain, it can be daunting trying to understand how to go about opening a bank account.
-This article aims to provide you with a good basic understanding of how to open an account, which documentation is required and the kinds of facilities on offer by the major banks in Spain.
+As an expat trying to find your feet, it can be daunting trying to understand how to go about opening a Spanish bank account here in Spain.
+This article aims to provide you with a good basic understanding of the different kinds of Spanish bank accounts, how to open one, which documentation is required and the kinds of facilities on offer by the major banks in Spain.

-Well firstly, it's important that you understand that there are two different types of banks, "Bancos" and "Cajas".
+Well firstly, you must understand that there are two different types of banks, "Bancos" and "Cajas".
 There are approximately 50 Bancos and 120 Cajas all over Spain, but what is the difference between the two?

 What Documentation do I Need to Open a Bank Account in Spain?

-There are two different types of accounts, a Resident Account (Cuenta para Residentes) and a Non Resident Account (Cuenta para No Residentes).
-Which one is for you depends on whether you are a 'resident' or a 'non resident' in Spain.
+There are two different types of Spanish bank accounts, a Resident Account (Cuenta para Residentes) and a Non-Resident Account (Cuenta para No Residentes).
+Which one is best for you depends on whether you are a 'resident' or a 'non-resident' in Spain.

 You may also require further documentation such as your passport, proof of address, empadron and/or proof of employment status.